 There are few books that directly address the broad and complex question of values in teaching in higher education yet at the same time values are widely recognised as permeating all our practices.
 In this sense an accepted part of academic life remains in the realm of ‘taken for granted’ rather than being consciously and explicitly explored and practiced.
 The book deals with the idea of values in both a philosophical and practical manner.
 It is based on original research and uses both empirical data and theory to address teaching values in higher education and the current values of the higher education system.
 It explores what academics have valued historically in teaching and also addresses the major reforms of the last 20 years.
 Reforms have essentially changed the nature of western higher education but have made little real difference to the outcomes for student learning and society whereas teaching with values in all subjects has the potential to radically alter student experiences.

-Introduction 1.
+@contents: Introduction 1.
 Values.
 A concept of values.
 Values in teaching.
 Values in higher education.
 Values narrative: Eddie 2.
 Understanding Values in Practice.
 What’s worth knowing?
 What’s worth learning?
 Valuing academic practice.
 Values narrative: East of Kinshasa 3.
 Teaching Values.
 What’s worth teaching?
 Six challenges for the values teacher.
 Values narrative: An old teacher, an old friend 4.
 Valuing Higher Education.
 New values for old.
 A variety of purposes.
 Shifting (or shifty?) values.
 Values narrative: No more than an image 5.
 Foundational Values.
 The public academic.
 Capitulation and resistance.
 Values narrative: Lucy’s story.
 Values narrative: The goodbye letters

 Tony Harland is Associate Professor in the Higher Education Development Centre at the University of Otago, New Zealand.

 Neil Pickering is Senior Lecturer in Bioethics in the Bioethics Centre at the University of Otago, New Zealand.